My most sincere apologies! It seems I haven't updated this story since February. Go figure, that's about the same time my son was born...

 Speaking of her little Time Lord hybrids, it seemed they shared their father's attention span.
 A particularly large tome that the Doctor had asked Em to memorize lay abandoned on the kitchen table.
 With a sigh, Rose started the kettle and returned to the library with the wayward book.

 Curious, Rose thought with a small smile.
 She stepped into the room and dropped Em's book on the table.
-At the sound, Jack and River jumped, but only her son blushed.
+At the sound, Jack and River jumped, but only Jack blushed.
 Very curious.

 "Want anything?"
 Rose asked before leaving once again.
 "I'm makin' some tea," she offered.